mkrauskopf/foosball/README.md

-Yet another playground.
+Yet another playground for educational purposes.
 This time for Java web application development, so far mainly for Spring stuff (Boot, JPA, Data, Security, Actuator,  ...).

+### Running the application

+`./gradlew bootRun`

+### Building the application

+`./gradlew bootWar`: Assembles an executable war archive containing webapp which can be subsequently run with `java -jar ./build/libs/foosball-0.0.1-SNAPSHOT.war` or deployed to an application server.

 ### Implementation Notes